 You have questions about the bar exam.
 How to study.
 When to study.
 Whether you’re on the right track.
 Picking the right bar prep supplements out of all the resources out there.

-If you crowdsource the answer, by definition, you won’t know which one is best.
-Advice is autobiography.
+If you crowdsource the answer, by definition, you won’t know which one is “best” because you’ll get different answers based on everyone’s own experience.

-In fact, the more options you have, the more hesitant you get because there are pros and cons to every option.
-By saying yes to something, you’re saying no to other things.
+In fact, the more options you have, the more hesitant you get.
+There are pros and cons to every option.

-Sure, sometimes you want to vent and don’t want to consider the pedantic interpretations of what’s “best.”
-You simply want to get some support from others.
+Sure, sometimes you want to vent and get some support from others.
+See what other people are doing.

-But I want to encourage you to listen to yourself a little more instead of blindly being influenced by what someone else says you “need” to do (not just with bar prep but with everything else in life).
+But bar prep is personal.
+I want to encourage you to listen to yourself a little more instead of blindly being influenced by what someone else says you “need” to do (not just with bar prep but with everything else in life).

 - How to make decisions about bar prep (supplements and advice) when you’re overwhelmed